goggin13/venmo-ios-sdk-sample-app/README.md

 ## Venmo SDK Documentation ##

-Visit [here](https://touch.venmo.com/docs) for the full documentation and usage of the Venmo SDK.
+Visit [here](https://www.braintreepayments.com/docs/ios) for the full documentation and usage of the iOS SDK.

 ## Intro ##